mctools/simplebuild-dgcode/doc/source/vis.rst

 menu "Actions".
-It is beyond the scope of the present page to go further into the various commands that one might use in the interactive Geant4 terminal (which btw. can be opened without the visualisation window by the flag ``-i``), except to note that a few of the more useful commands are printed by our framework in the terminal (see first screenshot in this section), and refer interested parties to the `official Geant4 documentation on visualisation
+It is beyond the scope of the present page to go further into the various commands that one might use in the interactive Geant4 terminal (which btw. can be opened without the visualisation window by the flag ``-i``), except to note that a few of the more useful commands are printed by dgcode in the terminal (see first screenshot in this section), and refer interested parties to the `official Geant4 documentation on visualisation
 <https://geant4-userdoc.web.cern.ch/UsersGuides/ForApplicationDeveloper/html/GettingStarted/visualization.html>`_.